JuliaMath/NFFT.jl/docs/src/performance.md

 # Accuracy and Performance

-!!! note
-    This page is still under construction.
-Please do not take the accuracy and benchmarks of NFFT3 and FINUFFT seriously.

 On this page, the accuracy and the performance of NFFT.jl are investigated.
 For comparison we use the C library NFFT3 and the C++ library FINUFFT.
 The shown data are useful for understanding the performance characteristics of the NFFT and help choosing the parameters accordingly.